 After Ida had calmed down she realized that her brother needed her for the ritual, so she had sent her brother back to the barracks while she got water from the nearby well.
 Now she put the bucket full of water between his feet and knelt in front of him.
 Her eyes still refused to met her brother’s, but she used an old rag to wash his undressed upper body.
 She paid no heed to Ketill’s shiver and slowly cleaned his chest before she turned her attention to his arms.

 “You are too reckless.”
 She eventually opened her mouth while removing dirt from his back.
 “You can barely stand and you want to go head-to-head with a god.
 Are you stupid?”

 Ketill realized that she only wanted to vent her anger, so he kept silent.
 He closed his eyes and quietly endured as his treatment became rougher and rougher.
 Finally Ida was pleased and left just to return with a big wooden bowl.
 She placed that bowl in front of him, sat on his lap and took his hand into her own.

 “I’m sorry,” her small voice apologized.
 “I know you have to do it.
 But… I don’t want you to die.”

-The other corners of her eyes sparkled with fresh ears so the older brother embraced her in silence.
+The corners of her eyes sparkled with fresh tears so the older brother embraced her in silence.
 He perfectly understood that his actions were reckless, but he saw no other way out.
 Therefore he could only steel his heart and pat her head.
 Ida embraced the arm he had laid around here and wept once more.
 She was only thirteen and had experienced a day in hell.
 Nearly raped she saw many of her fellow slaves killed right in front of her eyes.
 And right when she feels save again, I come and risk my life, Ketill mused by himself as he waited for her tears to stop.

 “I won’t die as long you do your work properly,” he teased his sister.
 “So don’t mistake left for right.”